vodnalasricharan/onlineclassesbot/README.md

 ## Bot Commands

-    /meet - Command to join Google Meet classes or metting /zoom - Command to join Zoom Meeting
+    /meet - Command to join Google Meet classes or metting /gchat - To send messages in Google meeting
+    /zoom - Command to join Zoom Meeting
     /status - Sends screenshot of the web page /exitmeet - Exit Google meeting